| Located

 state park containing wide beaches and high dunes.
 Fishing is excellent in

 the island's small ponds and salt marshes.
+At

 the Fort George State Cultural Site, huge oyster shell mounds